Kirkjubaejarklaustur

 HeritageLiteratureMonumentsNature

-Ten ideas for recreation in the regions close to Vatnajökull glacier:
+Ten ideas for recreation in and around Kirkjubæjarklaustur

-1. Try mountain biking in the beautiful green nature around Kirkjubaejarklaustur.
+1. Try mountain biking in a green and beautiful environment.

 For more information and travel tips, go to www.south.is